WordPress/sustainability/events/swag.md

 # Swag and supplies

-[WordCamp Central](https://central.wordcamp.org) will supply official lanyards, and there are [solutions for office supplies](https://make.wordpress.org/community/handbook/wordcamp-organizer/planning-details/supplies/) you may need for your event.
+[WordCamp Central](https://central.wordcamp.org) will supply official lanyards when possible, and there are [solutions for office supplies](https://make.wordpress.org/community/handbook/wordcamp-organizer/planning-details/supplies/) you may need for your event.
+Otherwise, you can [print lanyards, buttons, and stickers locally](https://make.wordpress.org/community/handbook/wordcamp-organizer/planning-details/swag/swag-source-files/).

 Swag is a different story: hardly an essential, swag is mostly a nice-to-have for attendees and speakers.
 Here’s how you can make it more sustainable: